tiffanytay/tiffanytay.github.io/a_snapshot_of_nyc_dogs.md

 **Storytelling -** With the visuals drafted in the previous phase, I considered what made sense to show next to each other on a dashboard and what would fit on the page.
 My process also includes considering which data points are lower priority and could be moved into a less prominent part of the dashboard.
 I added slicers that I would expect users to want.

-While I would have loved to include a map visual plotting counts of dog licenses or dog runs, the loss of performance on my 5-year-old home computer and cost of calling map APIs for 600k records outweighed the potential benefit.

 <img src="images/nycdogsscreenshot.png?raw=true"/>

 **Finishing touches -** I layered on small image objects to complete the dashboard design and added info tooltips to provide users with more context into the data.
 Finally, I programmed in a date/time stamp that dynamically updates whenever the dashboard is refreshed.